 The Niger River is one of the main rivers in Africa with over 100 million people depending on it.
 It is also one of the most polluted.
 Large-scale petroleum operations have led to serious pollution levels with hundreds of thousands of barrels-worth of crude oil spilt into the river every year.

 The Mississippi River is also known as the Big Muddy, but there’s more than mud clogging up this watercourse.
 This expansive river is highly polluted, mainly from agricultural and industrial waste such as mercury and fertilisers.
 In fact, the region around the mouth of the river is called the ‘dead zone’ due to the harmful algae and pollution choking the waters so nothing can survive.

 Marilao River – Philippines

-Millions of people depend on the Marilao River but due to industrial waste from refineries and tanneries, combined with prolific domestic dumping of household waste, pollution levels are high.
+Millions of people depend on the Marilao River, whose mouth is near the capital Manila, but due to industrial waste from refineries and tanneries, combined with prolific domestic dumping of household waste, pollution levels are high.
 Sections of the river are littered with single use plastics and lead levels are high enough to be killing off wildlife.